Student Services and Resources

 sgdo.utoronto.ca

 The Sexual & Gender Diversity Office (SGDO) develops partnerships to build supportive learning and working communities at the University of Toronto by working towards equity and challenging discrimination.
-The Office provides innovative education, programming, resources and advocacy on sexual and gender diversity for students, faculty, librarians, and staff across the University’s three campuses.
+The SGDO is at the forefront of community and policy development on emerging and ongoing equity issues within higher education from the perspective of sexual and gender diversity.
 Join the SGDO Listserv to receive weekly communications about upcoming events and programs.

 The SGDO offers free, confidential, and sensitive support on matters of homophobia, transphobia and other forms of discrimination based on sexual orientation, gender identity, and gender expression.
 If you are experiencing discrimination or harassment and you would like additional support, the SGDO encourages you to reach out to their staff.
 All students, faculty, librarians, and staff of the University’s tri-campus community are welcome.